 Tickle your baby's lips with your nipple to encourage a wide open mouth.

-With your nipple at your baby's nose, wait for your baby to open wide and lead with chin to achieve a deep latch.
+With your nipple at your baby's nose and pointing to the roof of the mouth, wait for your baby to open wide and lead with chin to get a deep latch.